07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 2. user : filter subscriptions by the username who registered them
 3. sort : sort the values the only valid values are ASC and DESC, default is ASC
 4. sortColumn : select the value that sorts the list in this case name or user
-5. pageNumber : the page number to select of the list the first is page zero (0)
+5. pageNumber : the page number to select of the list the first is page zero (0) (required)
-6. pageSize : number the records per Page
+6. pageSize : number the records per Page (required)

 - Response :